-In my view, the circumstances ought reasonably to have caused Carey to take a closer look at the business it was receiving from Firm C. And if it had looked at the information available then I think it would have also seen that Mr W worked in manufacturing, he earnt around £23,000 per year, he had no surplus income or savings and he was transferring all his existing private pension monies (aside from state pension) to the SIPP.
-Mr W didn't work in finance or pensions.
-And these details don't support that he'd be independently making the decision to switch his pension and waive his cancellation rights, while understanding the implications of this.
+In my view, the circumstances ought reasonably to have caused Carey to take a closer look at the business it was receiving from Firm C. And if it had looked at the information available then I think it would have also seen that Mr S earnt around £22,000-28,000 per year, with no surplus income or savings.
+He was transferring all his existing private pension monies (aside from state pension) to the SIPP.
+And Mr S doesn't appear to have much, if any, previous investment experience and he didn't work in finance or pensions.
+These details don't support that Mr S would be independently making the decision to switch his pension, while understanding the implications of this.

-This is consistent with Mr W's testimony that he was advised to do so and given pre-drafted wording by the unregulated parties, including Firm B - who, in my experience, it seems that most, if not all, of the customers introduced to Carey by Firm C communicated with in reality.
+This is consistent with Mr S' testimony that he was advised to do so and given pre-drafted wording by the unregulated parties, including Firm B - who, in my experience, it seems that most, if not all, of the customers introduced to Carey by Firm C communicated with in reality.
 And, as set out above, in other similar cases against Carey with our Service involving the same unregulated firms and similar investments made via Firm D, I've seen evidence from the time which supports that most customers were told what to write by Firm B, for example, in their handwritten statement on their SIPP application and in their investment instructions to Firm D.